sportsdataverse/sportyR/CONTRIBUTING.md

     In order to join the League Office, you must be invited by a current member and get approved by a majority of the other members of the League Office

-    When you become a League Officer, you should list yourself in the [README](https://github.com/rossdrucker/sportyR), and also list yourself in the [DESCRIPTION](https://github.com/rossdrucker/sportyR/blob/master/DESCRIPTION) file with the role of `"aut"`
+    When you become a League Officer, you should list yourself in the [README](https://github.com/sportsdataverse/sportyR), and also list yourself in the [DESCRIPTION](https://github.com/sportsdataverse/sportyR/blob/master/DESCRIPTION) file with the role of `"aut"`

 - **General Managers** &mdash; Writing the code that extends `sportyR`'s sport-plotting reach by developing for new sports will earn you a spot as a **General Manager**.
-Please list yourself (in alphabetical-by-sport order) in the [README](https://github.com/rossdrucker/sportyR) with what sport you've added.
+Please list yourself (in alphabetical-by-sport order) in the [README](https://github.com/sportsdataverse/sportyR) with what sport you've added.

     Note that by contributing a new sport, you'll be considered the General Manager of that sport.
 You may be asked to assist in sport-specific issues if the League Office is unable to provide a clear answer

 - **Coaching Staffs** &mdash; Patching a bug in an already-existing sport means you're eligible to be on that sport's **coaching staff**.
 You've got your eye on the game, and it's much appreciated!
 Coaches can list themselves in the README as well, similar to how General Managers are listed

 - **Scout Team** &mdash; By fixing a typo, making a slight modification to something that already exists in `sportyR`, or regularly reporting issues with the package that you encounter (or even helping others solve theirs), you can join the **Scout Team**.
 Thanks for being on the front lines of the package's operation!
-Feel free to list yourself in the [README](https://github.com/rossdrucker/sportyR) under **Scout Team** with a brief description of your role ("Typo Fixer" or "Question Answerer" work great, but be as creative with it as you'd like)
+Feel free to list yourself in the [README](https://github.com/sportsdataverse/sportyR) under **Scout Team** with a brief description of your role ("Typo Fixer" or "Question Answerer" work great, but be as creative with it as you'd like)

 ## Becoming a Coach/General Manager - Pull Request Process

-To become a Cocah or General Manager, submit a [Pull Request](https://github.com/rossdrucker/sportyR/pulls) (PR) on GitHub using this process:
+To become a Cocah or General Manager, submit a [Pull Request](https://github.com/sportsdataverse/sportyR/pulls) (PR) on GitHub using this process:

 1) Create a branch in git and make the changes you wish to see implemented

-2) Push your branch to GitHub and issue your PR.
+2) Push your branch to GitHub and open your PR.
 Your PR should be titled in a way that it's obvious what it's overarching goal is

 3) Discuss the PR in as much detail as possible.
 Provide links to your sources, and clearly explain why the PR is necessary and how it can be used.
 Any deviations from the conventions of the rest of the package should be clearly explained, but only if the deviation is necessary